 We respect the writings of experts.
 And, guess what; you are an expert!
 You are the best expert of all on one subject—your own life experiences.
 So when we write personal essays, we research our own life experiences and describe those experiences with rich and compelling language to convince our reader that our idea is valid.

 In this class, your own life experiences will be the springboard for the development of academic writing skills.

 For your Narrative essay: do more than simply relate a series of events.
 Let the events make a point about the central idea you are trying to teach us.

-For your Example essay: do more than tell us about your experience.
-Show us your experience.
-Describe your examples in descriptive details so that your reader actually experiences for themselves the central idea you wish to teach them.
+For your Descriptive Example/Illustration essay you will explain a concept by showing the audience, rather than telling them.
+Describe your examples in explicit details so that your reader actually experiences for themselves the central idea you wish to teach them.

 Okay, one last comment.
 Often students say to me: “I am so young; I do not have any meaningful insights in to life.”
 Okay, well, you may not be able to solve the pressing issues of the day, but think of it this way.
 What if a younger brother or sister came to you and in an anxious voice said; “I’ve got to do X. I’ve never had to do X. You’ve had some experience with X. Can you give me some advice?”
 You may have some wisdom and insights from your own life experience with X to share with that person.
 Don’t worry about solving the BIG issues in this class.
 You can serve the world as well by simply addressing, and bringing to life in words, the problems and life situations that you know best, no matter how mundane.
 Please notice that with rare exception the essays you will read in this class do not cite outside sources.
 They are all written from the author’s actual life experiences.
 So think of your audience as someone who can learn from your life experiences and write to them and for them.